Worried you may have an STD? Book an appointment for low-cost STD Testing at an Obria Medical Clinic near you.

 Gonorrhea, also known as the clap, is spread through oral sex, vaginal sex and anal sex.
-Gonorrhea is spread “fluid to fluid” meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another; as such, you can contract Gonorrhea without penetration.
+Gonorrhea is spread “fluid to fluid” meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another.
+This means that it is possible to contract Gonorrhea without penetration.
+Gonorrhea can even be passed from pregnant mothers to their baby.

-The bacterium that causes the sexually transmitted disease Gonorrhea grows in the warm, moist areas of the reproductive tract, including the cervix (opening to the womb), uterus (womb) and fallopian tubes in women and in the urethra (urine canal) in women and men.
-The bacterium can also grow in the mouth, throat, eyes and anus.
-Treatment for Gonorrhea is done with an injection of prescription antibiotics and Obria will refer you to a low cost clinic for treatment.
+The bacterium that causes Gonorrhea grows in the warm, moist areas of the reproductive tract, including the cervix (the opening to the womb), uterus (womb) and fallopian tubes in women, as well as within the urethra (urine canal) in both women and men.
+The bacterium can also grow in the mouth, throat, eyes, and anus.

 - Yellowish or yellow-green vaginal discharge